David Francis (cyclist): Personal life

 Born in Salt Lake City and raised in Teton, Idaho his love for the mountains began at an early age.
 The son of an Australian immigrant, he is a dual citizen of Australia and the United States.
 Francis is the proud father of 4 boys, Samuel, Ethan, Aidan and Henry.
 He loves to be close with them and spend time with them.
-Francis was previously married to Emily Webster.
+His research areas of personal interest include evolutionary theory, the human neurochemistry system, including the dopaminergic reward system and how emotions are created.
+Specifically, Francis' research has focused on emotional stability and the biological and evolutionary factors that determine meaning and purpose in a human's life.

 Legal career

-Francis became interested in the law and becoming a lawyer after his older sister, Suzie, was killed in a motor vehicle accident when she was 19.
+Francis became interested in the law and becoming a lawyer after his older sister, Suzie, a fault free passenger, was killed in a motor vehicle accident when she was 19.
 The poor manner in which the insurance company dealt with Francis' family after the loss of Suzie, left an impression on Francis that has stayed with him to this day.
 After graduating from law school, he accepted a job with Mainor Harris Lawyers, working directly with Richard Harris, one of its founders.
-After working directly with Harris, Francis later worked for Alverson Taylor and then Beckley Singleton, both large insurance defense firms in Las Vegas.
+Francis later worked for Alverson Taylor and then Beckley Singleton, both large insurance defense firms in Las Vegas.
 Francis saw his time working for large insurance defense firms as an education into how insurance companies operate and treat victims of injury they are contractually obligated to compensate.
 While at Beckley Singleton, Francis practiced sports and entertainment law where he worked with The Ultimate Fighting Championship and Dana White directly.
 He founded the David Francis Law Firm, a civil trial law firm that specialized in personal injury law in Las Vegas, Nevada in 2007.
 Francis enjoyed success as a top civil litigator and trial attorney in Las Vegas.
 In 2009 he became the first trial lawyer in Las Vegas to receive a jury award in a medical malpractice case in over 10 years when the jury awarded his client $3.6 million dollars.
 Francis grew the David Francis Law Firm to over 35 staff and 6 attorneys.
-He is currently focused on expanding his practice to serve the Salt Lake City community.
+He founded the LifeLaw Personal Injury law firm in 2017 where he is a partner and is focused on expanding his practice to serve the greater Salt Lake City community.